finos/symphony-bdk-java/docs/migration.md

 ## Event listeners
 Java BDK 2.0 comes with a simplified way to handle event listeners.

-#### Java BDK 1.0
+#### Java SDK 1.0
-In Java BDK 1.0, the bot had to implement 3 listeners classes:
+In Java SDK 1.0, the bot had to implement 3 listeners classes:
 - one for IM (1 to 1 conversation)
 - one for MIM (room)
 - one for Symphony elements